 - TMCS will to continue practice mindfulness strategies within our classrooms. - General counseling sessions will continue to be offered by our school counselors for students who need emotional support.
-Counseling sessions will also be offered remotely under Plan C. - Spending time in outdoor space can be a great stress reliever plus the circulation of outdoor air can be very beneficial.
+Counseling sessions will also be offered remotely under Plan C and in-person under Plan A and Plan B. - Spending time in outdoor space can be a great stress reliever plus the circulation of outdoor air can be very beneficial.
 TMCS plans on increasing outdoor play and relaxation time and will offer outdoor learning opportunities to support emotional and social learning.
 TMCS has invested in tents that will be used for outdoor learning spaces.